Cancer Prevention Across Europe – PrEvCan Campaign

 Resources in every European language

 Each month was dedicated to promoting one of the ECAC recommendations and highlighting the scientific evidence supporting it, with the dual objective of increasing awareness of how to prevent cancer among the general public and of providing healthcare professionals, with a more comprehensive toolkit for communicating the importance of cancer prevention effectively.
-The resource toolkit for each month is still available to download from the Further Information of this page in a huge range of languages.
+The resource toolkit for each month is still available to download below from this page in a huge range of languages.
 Here you can also find a wide variety of videos on prevention themes.

 The campaign’s reach